Azores Islands Guide Portugal map flag

 Address: Ermida de Nossa Senhora da Paz, 9680-221 Vila Franca do Campo, Portugal.

-Ponta Delgada City - The capital of the island with a historic center, the Forte de São Brás fortress, the Nossa Senhora da Esperança Monastery and the Jardim António Borges botanical garden.
-A walk through the city offers a view of colonial architecture and modern life in the Azores.
+Ponta Delgada City - The capital of the island with a historic center, the Forte de São Brás fortress with a maritime museum, the Nossa Senhora da Esperança monastery, the Jardim José do Canto botanical garden or the beautiful Jardim António Borges park.
+In the middle of the main square, you will be greeted by the Portas da Cidade gate, which originally stood in the harbor and welcomed visitors.

 Accommodation